-Pregnancy Week 16: What should you plan for this week?
+What should you plan for pregnancy week 16?

-Your healthcare provider may also want to discuss such things as:
+Your healthcare provider may also want to discuss the following:

-Mom will begin feeling the baby’s first movement sometime during the next several weeks.
+Mom will begin feeling the baby’s first movements sometime during the next several weeks.
 This can increase the bonding experience between mother and child, but sometimes the partner can feel left out.
-Eventually you will also be able to feel the baby move, but until then you can bond with the baby by talking with him/her on a daily basis.
-If you are not sure what to say, you can read or sing to the baby.
+Eventually, you will also be able to feel the baby move, but until then you can bond with your baby by talking to him/her on a daily basis.
+If you are not sure what to say, you can read or sing to your baby.